sudo-Eric/PS3-Game-Update-Download-Tool/README.md

 # PS3 Game Update Download Tool
-A tool to make it easier to download game update packages for PlayStation 3 games This tool was mainly created with the [RPCS3](https://rpcs3.net) PlayStation 3 emulator in mind
+A tool to make it easier to download game update packages for PlayStation 3 games.
+This tool was mainly created with the [RPCS3](https://rpcs3.net) PlayStation 3 emulator in mind.

 There are three main use cases for this tool.
-1. You want to download updates for a single game (or one game at a time)
+1. You want to download updates for a single game (or one game at a time).
-2. You want to download updates for all of your games at once
+2. You want to download updates for all of your games at once.
-3. Getting a list of download links for game updates to be downloaded separately
+3. Getting a list of download links for game updates to be downloaded separately.

 ### How to use:
 This script was designed to run from the command line and works like any other command line utility.